liuting20/DARA/README.md

 In this paper, we explore applying parameter-efficient transfer learning (PETL) to efficiently transfer the pre-trained vision-language knowledge to VG.
 Specifically, we propose **DARA**, a novel PETL method comprising **D**omain-aware **A**dapters (DA Adapters) and **R**elation-aware **A**dapters (RA Adapters) for VG.
 DA Adapters first transfer intra-modality representations to be more fine-grained for the VG domain.
 Then RA Adapters share weights to bridge the relation between two modalities, improving spatial reasoning.
 Empirical results on widely-used benchmarks demonstrate that DARA achieves the best accuracy while saving numerous updated parameters compared to the full fine-tuning and other PETL methods.
 Notably, with only **2.13%** tunable backbone parameters, DARA improves average accuracy by **0.81%** across the three benchmarks compared to the baseline model.

-:sparkling_heart: We confirm that the relevant code and implementation details will be uploaded by **June**.
+:pushpin: We confirm that the relevant code and implementation details will be uploaded by **June**.
 Please be patient.

 ## Contact
 For any question about our paper or code, please contact [Ting Liu](mailto:liuting20@nudt.edu.cn) or [Xuyang Liu](mailto:liuxuyang@stu.scu.edu.cn).